1. Bill Medley & Jennifer Warnes - (I've Had) The Time Of My Life - 11-1987

 1985

-First televised debate in House of Lords, Live-Aid, 1000th episode of Emmerdale Farm, CBBC
+First televised debate in House of Lords, Live-Aid, 1000th episode of Emmerdale Farm, CBBC, First Red Nose Day

 Eastenders, No Limits, Howard’s Way, Open All Hours, Girls on Top, The Pickwick Papers, Oliver Twist, Dempsey & Makepeace In Sickness & in Health, Copycats, Telly Addicts, Blind Date, Victoria Wood As Seen on TV, Max Headroom